SergeyKanzhelev/apmtips/source/_posts/2014-12-01-telemetry-initializers.markdown

 published: true
 categories:
 ---
 Application Insights .NET SDK has number of extensibility points.
-One of them called telemetry initializer.
+One of them is called telemetry initializer.
 Telemetry initializer is a class implementing ITelemetryInitializer interface.
-The only method of this interface "Initialize" will be called whenever TraceFoo method was called for one of telemetry data items (Event, Metric, Request, Exception, etc.).
+The only method of this interface "Initialize" is called whenever a TraceFoo method is called for one of telemetry data items (Event, Metric, Request, Exception, etc.).

-Default web applications SDK comes with two telemetry initializers - web operation name and Id initializers:
+The Application Insights web SDK comes with two default telemetry initializers - web operation name and Id initializers:
 ``` xml
 <TelemetryInitializers>
   <Add Type="Microsoft.ApplicationInsights.Extensibility.Web.TelemetryInitializers.WebOperationNameTelemetryInitializer, Microsoft.ApplicationInsights.Extensibility.Web" />
   <Add Type="Microsoft.ApplicationInsights.Extensibility.Web.TelemetryInitializers.WebOperationIdTelemetryInitializer, Microsoft.ApplicationInsights.Extensibility.Web" />
 </TelemetryInitializers>
 ```
-These initializers are used to mark every data item with the current web request identity so traces and exception will be correlated with corresponding requests:
+These initializers are used to mark every collected telemetry item with the current web request identity so that traces and exception can be correlated to corresponding requests:

 {% img /images/2014-12-01-telemetry-initializers/trace-for-request.png 'trace for request' %}

-In this example trace telemetry have got the following context populated by telemetry initializers mentioned above:
+The trace telemetry in this example, has the following context populated by telemetry initializers mentioned above:
 ``` json
 "operation":{"id":"1940098063557174680","name":"GET Home/Index"}
 ```
 It is easy to implement your own telemetry initializer.
-For example, you may want to mark every telemetry data item with [ETW ActivityID](http://msdn.microsoft.com/en-us/library/system.diagnostics.tracing.eventsource.currentthreadactivityid.aspx) or [System.Diagnostics ActivityID](http://msdn.microsoft.com/en-us/library/system.diagnostics.correlationmanager.activityid.aspx).
-First, you create a class that implements ITelemetryInitializer interface.
-In Initialize method you can fill out telemetry data item properties:
+Say, you want to mark every telemetry data item with [ETW ActivityID](http://msdn.microsoft.com/en-us/library/system.diagnostics.tracing.eventsource.currentthreadactivityid.aspx) and [System.Diagnostics ActivityID](http://msdn.microsoft.com/en-us/library/system.diagnostics.correlationmanager.activityid.aspx).
+To do this, first, you create a class that implements the ITelemetryInitializer interface.
+In the interface's Initialize method you can fill out telemetry data item properties:
 ```
 namespace ApmTips.Tools
 {